darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 : Negative values darken the image.
 Positive values lighten the image.

 saturation
 : The color saturation.
 Negative values result in complementary colors by inverting the a/b channels.
 Higher absolute values increase color saturation.
 Lower absolute values reduce color saturation.
-A value of zero desaturates the image.
+A value of zero fully desaturates the image.